ETHSydney/ethsydney.github.io/README.md

 ## Telegram

 It wouldn't be Blockchain without a [Telegram](https://telegram.org/) chat group.
 A lot of the SydEthereum members are in [Ethereum Australia](https://t.me/joinchat/Ay6EdUKjkX5TtlgPQ12vEA) but it is not exclusive to Sydney.
-There are Ethereans from around Australia and overseas on the group.
+There are Ethereans from around Australia and overseas in the Ethereum Australia group.

 Other Telegram groups that might be of interest
 * [BokkyPooBah's Ethereum Workshop](https://t.me/joinchat/Ep-XOkwa_umKWXXRBGBVVQ)